joeyhage/homebridge-alexa-smarthome/README.md

 The first time this plugin starts, you will need to authenticate using your Amazon Alexa account.
 Please follow these steps in order - screenshots included.

 1. Verify that your plugin configuration is correct.
 Specifically, the proxy `clientHost` and `port`.
 The `clientHost` should be the same host you use to access homebridge.
 For example, if you access homebridge via the url `http://my-homebridge-server.local:8581` then `clientHost` should be `my-homebridge-server.local`.
 The `port` should be a different value from homebridge (not 8581).
+Restart Homebridge if you made any changes to the settings.
    1. ![config screenshot](./docs/img/1-config.png)
 2. Download the Alexa app onto a device of your choosing (smartphone, tablet, etc) and sign in using the Amazon account your devices are linked to.
 Confirm the `amazonDomain` plugin setting matches what you see in the Alexa app.
 Go to Settings -> About, scroll to the bottom, and look for Host Name.
 The Host Names you see should end with the `amazonDomain` you choose in the plugin settings, it will not match exactly.
    1. <img alt="Alexa app settings" src="./docs/img/1a-alexa-app.jpeg" width="60%" />
    2. <img alt="Alexa app host" src="./docs/img/1b-host.jpeg"/>
+3. **This plugin may not work and support or help troubleshooting will not be provided** if you do not use multi-factor authentication / two-step verification or if you use SMS for the verification code.
+Again, SMS two step verification will **not** work.
+Please download an authenticator app such as AWS Virtual MFA, Google Authenticator, Microsoft Authenticator and follow the instructions to enable two step verification on Amazon's website.
-3. Check the homebridge logs for an error that you must manually open the url to authenticate.
+4. Check the homebridge logs for an error that you must manually open the url to authenticate.
    1. ![failed to initialize screenshot](./docs/img/2-failed-to-initialize.png)
-4. Visit the url in your browser to open a login screen.
+5. Visit the url in your browser to open a login screen.
 It is a real login screen proxied so the plugin can capture the session cookie.
 The username/password are not stored by the plugin.
    1. ![login screenshot](./docs/img/3-alexa-login.png)
-5. Enter your MFA code if you have MFA enabled on your Amazon Alexa account.
+6. Enter your MFA code if you have MFA enabled on your Amazon Alexa account.
 Again, the plugin does not store this value.
-This plugin may not work and I cannot provide support or help troubleshoot if you do not have MFA enabled.
-The instructions to enable 2FA can be found on Amazon's website.
    1. ![mfa screenshot](./docs/img/4-alexa-mfa.png)
-6. If successful, you should see a message that the Amazon Alexa cookie was successfully retrieved.
+7. If successful, you should see a message that the Amazon Alexa cookie was successfully retrieved.
 If you see a 404 page, return to step 3 and start over.
    1. ![login successful screenshot](./docs/img/5-login-success.png)
-7. The homebridge logs will also show a message such as "Successfully authenticated Alexa account".
+8. The homebridge logs will also show a message such as "Successfully authenticated Alexa account".
    1. ![authentication successful screenshot](./docs/img/6-homebridge-success.png)

 ## Common issues